DeathRGH/frame4/README.md

 ```

 ### Backtrace Hooks
-Adds detailed info on the crash logs so you never have to calculate a module offset again.
+Adds detailed info on the crash logs so you never have to calculate a module offset.
 ```
 ...
 #